Laurie Bolger

 Laurie Bolger (born Lauren Bolger, 10 July 1989) is an English poet, stand-up and presenter based in London.
 In 2014 she was shortlisted for Young Poet Laureate of London.
 She currently tours her writing including her debut pamphlet collection Box Rooms, published by Burning Eye and one woman show Talking to Strangers as well as hosting Bang Said the Gun.

-Bolger has performed at venues such as The Royal Albert Hall, Old Vic Theatre and St Pauls Cathedral as well as being Poet in Residence in various public spaces such as libraries, community centres, pubs and the Queen Elizabeth's Olympic Park.
+Bolger has performed at venues such as The Royal Albert Hall, Old Vic Theatre and St Paul's Cathedral as well as being Poet in Residence in various public spaces such as libraries, community centres, pubs and the Queen Elizabeth's Olympic Park.

 Early life

 Bolger was born in London W10 and spent much of her school years on the South Coast of England with her parents and younger sister.

 Bolger attended Bath Spa University to study Creative Arts and Mary Immaculate College, Limerick to study English and Irish Literature.